strmlineapp-ux/agileflow/src/components/docs/design-system.md

     - Pressing 'Enter' saves the changes and reverts the input back to a standard text element.
     - Pressing 'Escape' cancels the edit without saving.
     - **A `useEffect` hook must be implemented to add a 'mousedown' event listener to the document.
 This listener should check if the click occurred outside the input field's ref and, if so, trigger the save function.
 This ensures that clicking anywhere else on the page correctly dismisses and saves the editor.**
-- **Conflict Prevention**: See the "Preventing Interaction Conflicts" section within the **Draggable Card Management blueprint** for the required implementation when using this pattern inside a draggable item.
 - **Application:** Used for editing entity names, labels, and other simple text fields directly in the UI.

 ---